highchair/artinruins-com/about.md

 [^1]: There are a few sources for this claim.
 Heritage Harbor Foundation mentions it in this page: [heritageharborfoundation.org/heritage-harbor-six-big-ideas/wonders-of-the-world/](//heritageharborfoundation.org/heritage-harbor-six-big-ideas/wonders-of-the-world/){:target="_blank"}: “By late 19th century, Providence is a world leader in production od (sic) cotton, wool, base metals, precious metals and rubber.
 Corliss, Gorham, Brown & Sharpe, Nicholsen (sic) File and American Screw are dubbed the ‘Five Industrial Wonders of the World’.”

+There are [many other superlatives that Rhode Island can boast]({% link tag/the-superlatives.html %}), some of which have not been replaced by other buildings or businesses.

 ## Our Roots

-In 2001, a development corporation by the name of Feldco approached the city of Providence to raze the a mill complex and put in a shopping center.
+In 2001, a development corporation by the name of Feldco approached the city of Providence to raze a mill complex and put in a shopping center.
 That mill complex was known as [Eagle Square]({% link _property/eagle-square.md %}) and was home to a collective of artists called *Fort Thunder*.
 Eagle Square quickly became a rallying cry.
 Protests ensued.
 The development went forward but the new plans saved a few of the buildings and converted them to retail use.
 The replacement buildings were slightly better (than they might have been if the outcry did not happen), with brick facing and massing more similar to their historic counterparts.

-While Eagle Square was a failure in some ways — artists were forced to move out and the shopping center went forward, albeit with a more sensitive design — it spawned some important artist organizations, some of which remain today (2020, the year of this writing).
-Those include [The Steel Yard]({% link _property/providence-steel-iron.md %}), [Monohassett Mills]({% link _property/monohasset-mill.md %}), The Hive Archive, [the Plant]({% link _property/providence-dye-bleach-calendering.md %}) (alas its non-profit real estate developer, Puente, is no longer), and this blog.
+While Eagle Square was a failure in some ways — artists were forced to move out and the shopping center went forward, albeit with a more sensitive design — it spawned some important artist organizations, some of which remain today (2022, the year of this writing).
+Those include [The Steel Yard]({% link _property/providence-steel-iron.md %}), [Monohassett Mills]({% link _property/monohasset-mill.md %}), [The Hive Archive]({% link _property/kendrick-prentice-tirocchi-house.md %}), [the Plant]({% link _property/providence-dye-bleach-calendering.md %}) (alas its non-profit real estate developer, Puente, is no longer), and this blog.

 We have been documenting the region since 2002 and collecting the histories that make Rhode Island special in the hopes that we may learn from, and preserve, our past.

 ## Press & Contributions

-+ Article: _Architectural Excavation_, **Hey Rhody**, November 2022, p11
++ Article: _Architectural Excavation_, **Providence**, November 2022, p11
 + Article: _Architectural Excavation_, Abbie Lahmers, **Hey Rhody**, October 2022, p14
 + _“RIGOR MORTAR: In Conversation With J Hogue,”_ Ben Berke, **The College Hill Independent**, December 4, 2015. [www.theindy.org/753](//www.theindy.org/753){:target="_blank"}
 + Article: _Designers Come Together in Renovated mini-Arcade_, Natalie Myers, **Providence Business News**, January 2007